Grow Million Bells Flowers In Containers

 Propagating

 • Place your cuttings in a half-and-half mixture of potting soil and peat moss.
-There's plenty of water.
+Water thoroughly.

 • Keep the cuttings moist and warm by placing the pot under bright light (about 70 degrees Fahrenheit).
 Within a few weeks, roots should start to emerge.